Thursday 11st Jan 2018

 If you’re one of the 60% of British businesses that struggle with cash flow problems, the prospect of invoice discounting is probably a very attractive one.
 Rather than having to wait for 30-days, 90-days or perhaps even longer for clients and customers to pay their invoices, you can get the money straight away, which means you’ve got the cash to use as you please.

-Of course, as with all forms of lending and other financial products, there is a cost associated with invoice discounting services, In this article, we’re going to take a quick look at some of the main costs that you can expect to pay, and how you can weigh them up against the benefits of invoice discounting.
+Of course, as with all forms of lending and other financial products, there are invoice financing rates associated with invoice discounting services, In this article, we’re going to take a quick look at some of the main costs that you can expect to pay, and how you can weigh them up against the benefits of invoice discounting.

 Note: Not all invoice finance providers are the same.
 This article won’t be able to tell you exactly how much invoice discounting will cost for your business and situation, but we can give a good idea.

-Invoice discounting costs: How much am I likely to pay?
+Invoice financing rates - how much am I likely to pay?

-Generally speaking, there are two main costs associated with invoice discounting, and they’re fairly straightforward.
+Generally speaking, there are two main invoice financing costs associated with invoice discounting, and they’re fairly straightforward.

-The first cost that you’re likely to come across is the service fee, which is the cost of having the facility in the first place.
+The first invoice financing rates you’re likely to come across is the service fee, which is the cost of having the facility in the first place.
 Usually, it’s calculated as a percentage of your turnover, and the percentage is likely to change depending on the turnover too, so there can be fairly significant differences in costs here.

 The other cost is the actual discount fee, which is the cost of the borrowing itself.
 For each invoice that you receive an advance for, you’ll be charged a small finance fee (similar to the interest on a loan) which is usually a few percent.
 This is quite simply to cover the time between you receiving the funds, and the finance provider receiving the funds from the cleared invoice.

-Invoice discounting rates: Are they right for my business?
+Invoice discounting costs - are they right for my business?

 Deciding whether rates are right for you will mean making a business case for the invoice discounting facility.
 Find out how much benefit your business will receive by having invoices paid instantly, and then balance this up against the costs that you’ve been given when comparing and getting quotes from providers.